Building Plan Review

 This page is for projects pre-filed with the NYC Department of Buildings on or after May 3, 2010.
 If you have a project pre-filed with DOB before May 3, 2010, please visit the Planting Requirements page.

-Parks' Building Plan Review is a multi-step design review process administered by Parks and the Department of Buildings (DOB) to help the building community acquire the appropriate permits for the protection of existing trees and the planting of new trees.
+Our Building Plan Review is a multi-step design review process that we administer jointly with the Department of Buildings (DOB) to help the building community more easily receive the proper permits for the protection of existing trees and the planting of new trees.

-Parks will review the Builder’s Pavement Plan (BPP) prior to DOB approval and evaluate the location of street trees, the size of tree pits on-site, as well as any planned tree removals.
-The Building Plan Review greatly reduces the chances that changes to tree pit size and tree species will be required after construction is complete, thereby expediting your Street Tree Planting Permit Sign-Off and the issuance of your Certificate of Occupancy.
+During this process, we examine site plans that were filed with DOB, and evaluate the location of street trees and local site conditions.
+We also review any proposed tree removals during this process, and ensure that trees of our existing urban forest are managed and appropriately protected during construction.
+The Building Plan Review greatly reduces the chances that changes to tree bed size and tree species will be required after construction is complete, which will help expedite your Street Tree Planting Permit Sign-Off and the issuance of your Certificate of Occupancy.

 To complete the Building Plan Review, please follow the step-by-step directions below.